 Specifically, we fear that storage of large quantities of manure in the open air has caused or will cause unnecessary pollution to air, soil and groundwater.
-Although the VPF has a designated manure storage facility on Hordiivka Village Council lands, we have seen the Company store manure in open fields in other locations near our villages for months at a time.
-This is a particular problem for the communities surrounding Brigades 1-5, which are located the farthest from MHP's manure storage facility.
+Although MHP has a designated manure storage facility on Hordiivka Village Council lands, we have seen the Company store manure in open fields in other locations near our villages for months at a time.
+This is a particular problem for the communities surrounding Brigades 1-5, which are located the farthest from MHP's official manure storage facility and therefore have suffered from many informal manure piles being placed in surrounding fields.
 It is presumably more time consuming for MHP to move manure back and forth between brigades in that area and the manure storage facility, when there are MHP-controlled fields near to Brigades 1-5 that manure can be stored on.
 We imagine that this approach makes sense from a time and cost saving perspective, but it creates significant additional impacts on local communities, which MHP has not adequately taken into account or addressed.
 Moreover, we fear that the minimalist construction of the manure storage facility itself, with no roof and walls on only some sides, may not provide adequate protection against pollution impacts from stored manure.